50s General Knowledge 50 Trivia for Seniors Fun English Quiz

 November 1

-27. Mary, Deborah, Linda, Debra, Patricia; Susan (tie), Barbara, Maria, Karen, Nancy were the top ten female names in which year?
+27. Mary, Deborah, Linda, Debra, Patricia; Susan (tie), Barbara, Maria, Karen, and Nancy were the top ten female names in which year?

 1954